Luca-Wiehe/scrum_app/README.md

 ## Project Description

 ### Motivation for Application
 Mobile applications allow bridging the gap between high-level architectural planning and user-centric application design.
-Many projects I have developed in the past, were developed in formats such as Python notebooks or scripts which are not tangible for many audiences.
+Many projects I have developed in the past were developed in formats such as Python notebooks or scripts which are not tangible for many audiences.
 To understand the process of wrapping research or industrial projects in an understandable fashion, I wanted to get in touch with mobile app development.

 ### Choice of Tech Stack